JECurrie/intro-to-tdd/description.md

 ## What to expect:

 We'll be writing the solution to a simple problem using a test-first approach.
-We will be doing this in Ruby, using RSpec to write the tests (if you don't have Ruby installed checkout our
+We will be doing this in Ruby, using minitest to write the tests (if you don't have Ruby installed checkout our
 [GitHub repository](https://github.com/Boltmade/intro-to-tdd)).
 We will be doing this in pairs, if you don't want to pair with a stranger, bring a friend